sygh-JP/FbxModelViewer/README.md

 * Graphics driver compatible with Direct3D 11.1 or higher

 ## How to Build (ビルド方法)
-1. Install FBX SDK and append the global include and library directory paths to it
+1. Install **FBX SDK** and append the global include and library directory paths to it
-1. Install Boost C++ (not required to build) and append the global include and library directory paths to it
+1. Install **Boost C++** (not required to build) and append the global include and library directory paths to it
-1. Build DirectXTK (GitHub/CodePlex) and append the global include and library directory paths to it
+1. Build **DirectXTK** (GitHub/CodePlex) and append the global include and library directory paths to it
-1. Build DirectXTex (GitHub/CodePlex) and append the global include and library directory paths to it
+1. Build **DirectXTex** (GitHub/CodePlex) and append the global include and library directory paths to it
-1. Build **Compact Effects11** (derived from the sample in DirectX SDK June 2010) and append the global include and library directory paths to it
+1. Build **Compact Effects11** and append the global include and library directory paths to it
 1. Copy "DDSTextureLoader.h" and "DDSTextureLoader.cpp" in DXTK/DXTex to the directory "SharedUtility/DDSTextureLoader"
 1. Build "FbxModelViewer.sln"
 1. Execute the F# script "FSharpUtilScripts/copy_dlls_for_exes.fsx"

-2018-12-15, sygh.
+2019-07-15, sygh.